imain/ocp-doit/README.md

 - `CONFIG="config_user.sh" ./06_run_ocp.sh`

-Once the installer is running and the VMs have been created, you will probably want to expose the service VM via a floating IP so it can be reached.
+Once the installer is running and the VMs have been created, the following script will add an `/etc/hosts` entry for the floating IP of the service VM hosting the API load balancer.
+This is required for the installer to be able to look up the API hostname and talk to the API.

 - `CONFIG="config_user.sh" ./expose_ocp_api.sh`